simoc/mapyrus/docs/reference.md

 \texttt{PPM} or
 \texttt{XBM} image format.

-\textit{binarydigits} are 16, 64 or 256 binary digits (all 0's and 1's)
+_binarydigits_ are 16, 64 or 256 binary digits (all 0's and 1's)
 defining a square single color bitmap of size 4x4, 8x8 or 16x16 pixels.
 Any other characters in the string are ignored.

-\textit{hexdigits} are 4, 16 or 64 hexadecimal digits defining
+_hexdigits_ are 4, 16 or 64 hexadecimal digits defining
 a square single color bitmap image of size 4x4, 8x8 or 16x16 pixels.
 Any non-hexadecimal characters in the string are ignored.

-\textit{resourcename} is the name of the Java resource containing the image, in the form \texttt{au/com/company/filename.png}.
+_resourcename_ is the name of the Java resource containing the image, in the form \texttt{au/com/company/filename.png}.
 This option enables images from a Java JAR file included in the in the \texttt{-classpath} startup option to be displayed.

-\textit{size} is the optional size for the icon in millimeters.
+_size_ is the optional size for the icon in millimeters.
 If no size is given or size is zero then the icon is displayed at its natural size, as it would appear in an image viewer with one image pixel per display pixel.